Macmillan Whisky Room

 However, the experienced connoisseur usually demands a much longer maturation.
 The word 'single' may be added to a whisky if all the casks used for bottling come from a single distillery and haven't been blended with whiskies from other distilleries.

 Grain whisky is whisky that is not made from malted barley, mainly from Scotland and Ireland.
 It can contain any type of grain, also a mixture.
-Today grain whiskies mostly contain wheat, since it offers a higher utilisation level than corn, which was used in earlier times for cost reasons.
+Today grain whiskies mostly contain wheat, since it offers a higher utilization level than corn, which was used in earlier times for cost reasons.
 Grain whisky can be distilled higher than malt whisky in column stills, but it contains less flavours.

 It is produced primarily for the blended whisky industry and is almost always distilled in the cheaper column stills.
 It's also only matured for a rather short period of time.
 Since 2014 there have been increased efforts to place mild grain whisky on the market, also as single grain bottlings.